stuartofmt/DuetMonitor/README.md

 http://localhost:8090/?To=someone@somewhere.com$Subject=New&Message=An email for you
 ```
 ---
-The following cn be used to remotely terminate sendwithgmail.
+The following cn be used to remotely terminate DuetMonitor.
 If used with other instructions - they are ignored (i.e. you cannot send an email and terminate in one instruction).
 **Note thatthe program will send a system email confirming that the program is terminated.**

-command=terminate  - causes sendwithgmail to terminate<br>
+command=terminate  - causes DuetMonitor to terminate<br>
 Example:
 ```
-http://localhost:8090/?command=terminate     #Will cause the instance of sendwithgmail on port 8090 to terminate
+http://localhost:8090/?command=terminate     #Will cause the instance of DuetMonitor on port 8090 to terminate
 ```
 ---